 Historically, healthcare providers were paid predominately on a fee-for-service (FFS) basis.
-This payment system rewards providers for the quantity of service provided rather than the quality of care provided.
+This payment system rewards providers for the quantity of service provided rather than the value of care provided.
 In recent years, public and private payers have looked to value-based purchasing (VBP) and alternative payment models (APMs) as methods to reduce the growth of healthcare costs and to incentivize high-quality care.
 Catalyst for Payment Reform found that in 2014, 40 percent of commercial in-network payments were tied to value.1 Similarly, the Healthcare Learning and Action Network found that for 2015 and 2016, across commercial, Medicare Advantage, Medicare FFS, and Medicaid market segments, 28 percent of healthcare dollars were tied to quality in some way, and another 29 percent were tied to alternative payment models.2

-Value-based purchasing programs aim to realign incentives to focus on quality of care while alternative payment models build on the VBP framework to enhance care coordination and promote responsibility for patient outcomes.
-However, successful implementation of value-based purchasing and alternative payment models requires an understanding of who is responsible for a patient's outcomes and healthcare costs.
+VBP programs aim to realign incentives to focus on the value of care (i.e., the cost and quality of care), while alternative payment models build on the VBP framework to enhance care coordination and promote responsibility for patient outcomes.
+However, successful implementation of valuebased purchasing and alternative payment models requires an understanding of who is responsible for a patient's outcomes and healthcare costs.
 Attribution is a methodology to assign patients, encounters, or episodes of care to a healthcare provider or practitioner.
 An attribution methodology seeks to accurately determine the relationship between a patient and his or her team to ensure that the correct entity or entities are accountable for the patient's outcomes and cost.
 Done right, this has the potential to motivate and drive ongoing improvement in quality and reduce cost.
-However, when the attribution approach does not accurately reflect the relationships of patients and healthcare provider buy-in, increase provider attrition, and interrupt high-quality care delivery systems.
+However, when the attribution approach does not accurately reflect the relationships of patients and healthcare practitioners or entities, it could potentially penalize providers unfairly, reduce provider buy-in, increase provider attrition, and interrupt high-quality care delivery systems.

 No universal standard currently exists for attribution models.
 However, evidence shows that changing attribution rules can significantly alter how a provider performs on cost and quality metrics.
 Healthcare outcomes are influenced not only by the actions of one provider but often by the actions of multiple providers as well as a patient's personal, social, economic, and environmental factors and the natural course of a disease.
 Measuring healthcare quality outcomes and resource use requires making decisions about who is responsible for an outcome with many potential influences.
-Attribution models attempt to create algorithms that untangle these complex relationships and determine who is accountable.
+Attribution models attempt to create algorithms to assess and understand these complex relationships and determine who is accountable.